cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 The URL pattern looks like this: `[custom-endpoint].ingress.[cluster-name].[project-name].shoot.canary.k8s-hana.ondemand.com`

 ### Check IP address ranges
 Most likely, the Gardener cluster runs on SAP external infrastructure like AWS or GCP.
-To make our setup a bit more secure, we would recommend to limit access to whatever you expose in the cluster to traffic originating from a SAP network.
-Check the internal [network inforamation portal](https://nip.wdf.sap.corp/nip2/faces/networking/wan/PublicAddresses.xhtml), to figure out the address ranges of the training locations.
-Configure firewall rules in your respective IaaS account to block traffic that does not originate from these addresses.
+To make our setup a bit more secure, we/[Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@sap.com?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) have limited the access to whatever you expose in the cluster to traffic originating from the SAP network at your training location.
+Therefor we have configured the firewall rules to block traffic, that does not originate from these addresses.

-Furthermore, we use these ranges for the nework policy exercise.
+Furthermore, while the training these ranges will be used for the nework policy exercise.
 Check the yaml files in the [demo]((../kubernetes/demo/11_network_policy_ingress.yaml)) and [solutions]((../kubernetes/solutions/08_network_policy_ingress.yaml)) folder and adapt it, if necessary.

 ### Setup a docker registry (~1 day before course starts)
 For the docker exercises you need a private docker registry.
 Participants will upload their custom images to it during the course.
 Recommendation is to spin up a registry without any persistence in the k8s cluster you use for the training.